Currency collapse forces RBZ to ditch forex system

 BY FIDELITY MHLANGA

-While the exchange rate is stuck at US$1:$25, the parallel market was trading at around US$1:80, a scenario that has aggravated market distortions.

-“The bank wishes to advise the public that the foreign exchange auction trading system will be operational with effect from 23 June 2020,” RBZ governor John Mangudya said in a statement.
+“The bank wishes to advise the public that the foreign exchange auction trading system will be operational with effect from 23 June 2020, something that is expected to slow the runaway state of hyperinflation from the parrallel markets ” RBZ governor John Mangudya said in a statement.

 “The adoption of a foreign currency auction system is expected to bring transparency and efficiency in the trading of foreign currency in the economy.”